maegges65/junit-tests/README.md

 # junit-tests
-This project is intended to teach beginners working with unit tests using , junit and (power)mockito.
+This project is intended to teach beginners working with unit tests using , junit5 and mockito.

 ## Project Structure
-Example Code is found in `src`, the associated tests can be found in `src-test`, the needed libraries are in `libs`.
+Example Code is found in `src/main/java`, the associated tests can be found in `src/test/java`, dependencies are declared in `build.gradle`.
+If you use IntelliJ&rt;, a simple import from gradle should suffice, for eclipse a

+	./gradlew eclipse

+is suggested.

 ## Free Use
 This repository may be used freely, providing that changes are not comitted on the master branch.